rachmari/first-responder/README.md

 # Input parameters

-- `token`: **Require:** An access token.
+- `token`: **Required:** An access token.
-- `team`: **Require:** Team name without the organization.
-For example: `docs-content-ecosystem`
+- `team`: **Required:** Name of the team whose @mentions you wannt to search for.
+Use the team name without the organization.
+For example: `docs-content-ecosystem`.
-- `org`: **Require:** The organization to search for issues.'
+- `org`: **Required:** The organization to search for issues.
 - `since`: The start date to search for team pings.
-Forma: {4 digit year}-{month}-{day}.
-For example: 2020-5-20'.
+Form: {4 digit year}-{month}-{day}.
+For example: '2020-5-20'.
 Default: '2020-1-1'
 - `project-board`: 'The URL of the project board to place issues and pull requests.
-Must be an org project board.'
+Must be an org project board.
 - `project-column`: The id of the column to add issues and pull requests.'
-- `ignore-team`: Ignores issues and pull requests authored or commented on by members of this team.
-By default, the value of `team` is ignored.
-You can use `ignore-team` to specify a team with more members or a team that does not match the team ping being searched.'
+- `ignore-team`: Team whose members should respond to the `team` mentions.
+Issues and pull requests authored or commented on by members of this team are ignored.
+If you don't provide an `ignore-team`, the issues authored or commented on by members of `team` will be ignored.
+For example, you can use `ignore-team` to specify a team with more members than `team` or a team that includes only reviewers.
 - `ignore-repos`: Repositories to ignore when searching issues and pull requests.
 You can add more than one repository by using a comma-separated list.
 Format: {owner}/{repo}.
-For example: octocat/hello-world'
+For example: octocat/hello-world
-- `ignore-bot`: Ignores issues and pull requests authored or commented on by this bot account.'
+- `ignore-bot`: Ignores issues and pull requests authored or commented on by this bot account.
-- `comment-body`: A comment added to the issue or pull request.'
+- `comment-body`: A comment added to the issue or pull request.

 ## `token`